blackstack-ltd/lambda-c-runtime/README.md

 ### Compile the code

-Build the binary, and install it in the `lambda_runtime` folder, overwriting the `bootstrap` shell script (also a fully functioning runtime), with the built binary.
+Build the binary and install it in the `lambda_runtime` folder.
+This replaces the `bootstrap` shell script (a functioning runtime in itself) with the compiled binary.

 ```
     docker run -ti -v $(pwd)/src:/src -v $(pwd)/lambda_runtime:/lambda_runtime -w /src make install